Anyone who has found themself panting during and/or after a run knows how important it is to have a good lung capacity for running.

 Exercise at High Elevations

 If you tend to run in an area that is around sea level, you can increase your lung capacity by exercising somewhere that has a high altitude (likely 7,000 feet above sea level or more).
-The air at high elevations has the same oxygen, but it moves through your bloodstream more slowly.
+The air at high elevations has substantially less oxygen, so deeper and more frequent breaths are needed to keep up with the work load.

 That means that as you train at a high altitude, your body will adapt and will increase your VO2 max so that you can move oxygen through your bloodstream faster.
 This will increase and strengthen your lung capacity because you’ll pick up your breathing to adjust to the higher elevation.

-Increasing your lung capacity is a great excuse to schedule a vacation to the mountains so that you can enjoy time away from the hustle and bustle of everyday life and get in some runs that will help you improve as a runner.
+Increasing your lung capacity is a great excuse to schedule a vacation to the mountains so that you can enjoy time away from the hustle and bustle of everyday life and get in some runs that will help you improve as an athlete.

 Keep Lungs Healthy

 This goes without saying, but you’ll want to make sure that your lungs are in the best condition possible.
-If you’ve been a smoker, then you might want to consider giving it up if you want to be the best runner you can be.
+If you’ve been a smoker, now is the time to give it up.
+Running and smoking aren’t really compatible.
 If you haven’t gotten into smoking, don’t start.

 You’ll also want to make sure that you keep your home ventilated.
 If possible, use air filters and open your windows whenever possible.
 Fresh air is good for your lungs, so try to make sure to schedule regular walks and runs outside on the trail where the air is freshest.

 Avoid air-polluted environments, which is not always possible, especially if you live in a city.
-If you find yourself in this situation, try to get away from the city every once and a while for a run out in the country.
+If you find yourself in this situation, try to get away from the city every once in a while for a run in the country.

 In the end, increasing your lung capacity means that you can increase your running—from distance to speed to intensity.
 If you have started to plateau as a runner, taking the time to develop your lung capacity will give you what you need to level up.